Hey New York! A New Year Means New Workplace Laws

 New York Labor Law Anti-Retaliation

 The New York Labor Law was amended to codify case law interpreting its anti-retaliation provisions to prohibit an employer from threatening to contact immigration authorities about an employee or an employee’s family member.
 Under this law, employers cannot threaten immigrant workers with potential deportation in retaliation for the employee standing up for their rights under the state’s labor laws.
-This provision took effect October 25, 2019.
+This provision took effect on October 25, 2019.

 Westchester Sick and Safe Time Leave

 Westchester County passed the Earned Sick Leave Law, which provides Westchester County employees with up to 40 hours of paid sick leave per year, as of March 30, 2019.
-On the heels of this law, the county legislature passed the Safe Time Leave for Victims of Domestic Violence and Trafficking Law, which took effect October 30, 2019.
+On the heels of this law, the county legislature passed the Safe Time Leave for Victims of Domestic Violence and Trafficking Law, which took effect on October 30, 2019.
 Under the Safe Time Law, employees who work in Westchester County who are victims of domestic violence or human trafficking are entitled to up 40 hours of paid safe leave per year to (a) attend or testify in criminal or civil court proceedings related to domestic violence or human trafficking, or (b) move to a safe location.
 This leave is in addition to the sick leave provided by the Earned Sick Leave Law.
 Additional information can be found here.

 Given the timing, you should comprehensively review your employment policies and practices to ensure compliances with ever-changing state and local employment laws.
 For those laws that have not yet taken effect, you should take proactive steps to ensure you will be ready to comply when the time comes.

 This posting provides an overview of specific state and local laws.
-It is not intended to be, and should not be construed as, legal advice or consultation.
+It is not intended to be, and should not be construed as legal advice or consultation.